stradox4u/personal-website-v4/content/blog/dockerize-laravel-nuxt.md

 ---
-title: Dockerizing Laravel Sail and Nuxt
+title: Dockerizing Laravel Sail and Nuxt 3
-description: A guide to dockerizing Laravel Sail and Nuxt for a better dev experience.
+description: A guide to dockerizing Laravel Sail and Nuxt for a better dev experience using docker compose.
 ---

 # Dockerizing a Laravel 10 API and Nuxt 3 Frontend

 Laravel comes with a pretty handy way to use docker during development, it is called Laravel Sail and is a great implementation managed by the Laravel team itself.
 In fact, there's a `LABEL` option in the `Dockerfile` that names the maintainer as none other than Taylor Otwell himself.
 <br><br>
 This implementation works great if you're using Laravel by itself, and I would perhaps only advise that you add an alias for `./vendor/bin/sail`, to make all those sail commands easier to type for yourself.